Elizabethcase/my-digital-garden/_notes/rda/paleoclimate/cccf-past.md

 title: "Earth's climate cycles and climate records: what was, what might have been"
 ---

-In the past two million years, Earth has been in one of five [ice ages](/rda/paleoclimate/cccf-ice-ages){: .internal-link}.
+In the past two million years, Earth has been in one of its five [ice ages](/rda/paleoclimate/cccf-ice-ages){: .internal-link}.

 [Milankovitch Cycles](/rda/paleoclimate/milankovitch cycles){: .internal-link}